-Where either of the parties to a marriage is incapable of consummating the marriage by Virtue of Section 5 (1) (a) of the Matrimonial Causes Act 1970, that is one of the parties is impotent the marriage is voidable.
+Where either of the parties to a marriage is incapable of consummating the marriage by virtue of Section 5 (1) (a) of the Matrimonial Causes Act 1970, that is one of the parties is impotent the marriage is voidable.

-Impotency is different from Sterility in that the latter refers to the incapacity to procreate children while the formal is one who is incapable of having normal sexual relation.
+Impotency is different from Sterility in that the latter refers to the incapacity to procreate children while the formal is one who is incapable of having normal sexual relations.
 Where sexual relations are partial or imperfect there will be no consummation.
-The use of contraception or the practice of coitus interuptus amount to consummation as it was held in the case of Baxter V. Baxter (1948) A.C.274: L.J.R.
+The use of contraception or the practice of coitus interuptus amounts to consummation as it was held in the case of Baxter V. Baxter (1948) A.C.274: L.J.R.
 479 2 All E.R886;64 T.L.R.9; 92 S.J.25.

 It is noteworthy that in order to make a marriage voidable the incapacity to consummate must exist both at the time of the marriage and at the hearing of the Petition.
 Before a marriage is declared voidable on the ground of incapacity to consummate, the Court must be satisfied that the defect is not curable; that is it cannot be cured by medical treatment.

-- UNSOUNDNESS OF MIND, MENTAL DISORDER AND EPILEPSY.
+- UNSOUNDNESS OF MIND, MENTAL DISORDER AND EPILEPSY

-By virtue of Section 36 (1) (a) of the Matrimonial Causes Act 1970, a marriage is voidable if at the time of its celebration one of the parties was of unsound mind or a mental defective , or subject to recurrent attacks of insanity or epilepsy.
+By virtue of Section 36 (1) (a) of the Matrimonial Causes Act 1970, a marriage is voidable if at the time of its celebration one of the parties was of unsound mind or a mental defective, or subject to recurrent attacks of insanity or epilepsy.

 If any of this mental deficiency arose only after the marriage it will not void the marriage.

 A spouse who is of unsound mind or mental defect is regarded by the law as being incapable of carrying on a normal marital life.
 The other party to the marriage is allowed to petition for the nullity of the marriage.
 Where a spouse is at the time of the marriage subject to recurrent attacks of insanity or epilepsy, the marriage will be voidable.
-The marriage will not be declared voidable at the petition of the party suffering from the mental deficiency or epilepsy.
+The marriage will not be declared voidable at the petition of the party suffering from mental deficiency or epilepsy.

 - VENEREAL DISEASE